geodezyx.time_series package

 - Parameters:

-tin (float or datetime) – timestamp of the researched point.
+tin (float or datetime.datetime) – Target timestamp (POSIX or datetime).

 - Returns: